-- Close the lid, set pressure vent to Sealing and press Pressure Cooking on High for 20 minutes.
+- In Instant Pot, add brown rice, water and a pinch of salt.
+Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 20 minutes.

 - Open the lid and fluff rice with a fork.
 That’s it!

-Store: Refrigerate in an airtight container for up to 5 days.
+- Store: Refrigerate in an airtight container for up to 5 days.

-Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
+- Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
 Thaw in a fridge or on a counter.

-*I have tested long grain, basmati and short grain brown rice.
+- Types of brown rice: I have tested long grain, basmati and short grain brown rice.
 All came out perfect with same cooking time.

-You can cook less or more rice with same 1:1 rice to water ratio and cooking time.
+- More or less rice: You can cook less or more rice with same 1:1 rice to water ratio and cooking time.